mikietechie/gocurrenciesapi/README.md

 Database: Postgres
 Postgres is an open source Relational Database Management System.
 Postgres is quite popular in the Python community where I come from.
 It has advanced features like text search, json support and multi schema support.
 SQL Relational databases are greate because querying data using SQL is simple and clean as compared to their NoSQL counterparts.
 I chose Postgres because I am used to working with Postgres and it looks like the industry standard as well.
 Gone are the days of MySQL and MS Server.

+Please note that two functions a job and a report use Raw SQL.
+Yes I am a SQL Wizard.

 Document Storage: Mongo
 MongoDB is an open source NoSQL database.
 It is actually the most popular.
 Personally I do not like NoSQL databases, but they are fast and efficient when it comes to storing large blobs of data because of the way they are built, they are also easier to scale should the need arise, plus I needed to prove that yes I do know and understand what a collection and a document is.